turtlshell/Compare-FileHash/README.md

 # CD into the repository directory
 PS > cd Compare-FileHash

-# (Optional, depending on your security settings) Set execution policy, to allow this script to run
+# (Optional, depending on your security settings) Set execution policy to allow this script to run
 PS > Set-ExecutionPolicy Bypass -Scope Process

 # Import the file
 PS > . .\Compare-FileHash.ps1
 ```
+<sup>¹ Installing using this method will require you to manually dot source (. .\\) the file each time you wish to use the module</sup>
 <a name="usage"></a>
 ## Usage 💡

-1. Import the file into your PowerShell session:
+1. Import the file into your PowerShell session (If you installed using the manual method):
 ```
 PS > . .\Compare-FileHash.ps1
 ```